CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

 - the cumulated expenses since the last invoice are lower than 500 CHF (January to November);

-- the balance of the Team Account is positive due to advance funding (see RFF on Visiting Research Team Accounts below).
+- the balance of the Third-Party Account is positive due to advance funding (see RFF on Visiting Research Team Accounts below).

-In the event of unpaid invoices, the Team Account Manager and the Accounts Payable service would receive a notification that highlights the outstanding invoices from the Teams & Collaborations Section.
+In the event of unpaid invoices, the Third-Party Account Manager and the Accounts Payable service would receive a notification that highlights the outstanding invoices from the Teams & Collaborations Section.

-To allow CERN to continue providing this service, it is important that the amounts due are paid by the institutes within 30 days.
-If the Team Account remains negative and FC invoices are not paid on time, expenditure requests may be blocked.
-CERN reserves the right to suspend or close a Team Account for which invoices are unpaid.
+To allow CERN to continue providing this service, it is important that the amounts due are paid by the Institutions within 30 days.
+If the Third-Party Account remains negative and periodic invoices are not paid on time, expenditure requests may be blocked.
+CERN reserves the right to suspend or close a Third-Party Account for which invoices are unpaid.

 N.B.: in exceptional circumstances, it might happen that the invoices are paid directly by a governmental body.
-This shall be justified in writing, along with evidence that the funds are secured (e.g. agreement between the funding body and the Institute).
-This does not waive the responsibility of control and reporting of the Institute and appointed signatories.
+This shall be justified in writing, along with evidence that the funds are secured (e.g. agreement between the funding body and the Institution).
+This does not waive the responsibility of control and reporting of the Institution, Account Manager and signatories.

-The Institute remains the sole legal debtor until the invoices addressed to a governmental body are paid.
+The Institution remains the sole legal debtor until the invoices addressed to a governmental body are paid.

 b) Sending out and archiving invoices

-The Team Account Manager and the Accounts Payable service receive a notification by e-mail when a new FC invoice is issued along with the FC invoice and the balance of the Team Account.
-Invoices are also published and archived on AISMedia, accessible by the Team Account Manager;
+The Third-Party Account Manager and the Accounts Payable service receive a notification by e-mail when a new periodic invoice is issued along with the periodic invoice and the balance of the Third-Party Account.
+Invoices are also published and archived on AISMedia, accessible by the Third-Party Account Manager;

 It is not necessary for Accounts Payable service to have an active CERN Computing Account in order to receive the invoice(s).
 More information on access rights available on the procedure for Roles, access and signature rights (Teams and Collaborations).

-The payment status of monthly invoices can also be monitored on a daily basis by the Team Account Manager using the CERN Expenditure Tracking (CET) tool in the Cashflow transactions table.
+The payment status of monthly invoices can also be monitored on a daily basis by the Third-Party Account Manager using the CERN Expenditure Tracking (CET) tool in the Cashflow transactions table.

 To consult the invoice archives, click on "Invoices" to see the list of electronic invoices for the current year.
 Invoices from previous years can be found under "Archive", as shown in the image below: